sylvaindecout/jooq-handson/doc/conclusion.md

 * [JOOQ, Joy of SQL](https://www.youtube.com/watch?v=fW80PwtNJAM) is a great presentation of jOOQ (also available [in French](https://www.youtube.com/watch?v=5m_oE0iPJJE)).
 * You can check out alternatives to jOOQ along with some insight on [this repository (Java persistence frameworks comparison)](https://github.com/bwajtr/java-persistence-frameworks-comparison).
+* A series of articles (in French) about jOOQ and legacy code is available on [Shodo's blog](https://shodo.io/jooq-et-le-code-legacy-1).